CyberAgentAILab/OpenCOLE/docs/inference.md

 id,Intension
 00001,"Design an animated digital poster for a fantasy concert where Joe Hisaishi performs on a grand piano on a moonlit beach.
 The scene should be magical, with bioluminescent waves and a starry sky.
 The poster should invite viewers to an exclusive virtual event."
 ```

+Note: if you have access to cpu, installing `faiss-cpu` might enable faster ANN search.

 ## Text-to-image